How to Build a Modern DIY A-Frame Desk With Drawers (Beginner-Friendly)

 To assemble the base, I decided the best approach was to do so around the top frame so everything was aligned and fit well.

-- Attach the back bottom support.
-To do this I found it easier to move the leg frame to the floor on its side.
+- Attach the bottom support rail in the back.
+To do this, I found it easier to lay the leg frame on its side on the floor.

-Secure the drawer faces using finish nails and wood glue from the front and then attach with finish screws from the back.
-I decided to cut out the top of the drawer faces using a jigsaw, then attached it.
+- Attach the drawer faces using finish nails and wood glue from the front and then attach with finish screws from the inside.
+The nail holes can be easily filled before painting.

 As a special surprise, since my girl loves color, I painted the insides of the drawers in turquoise and pink!

-And now, here are my friends with their projects using 5 basic tools or less –
+And now, here are my friends with their projects using 5 basic tools or fewer –

 - Addicted 2 DIY